-Our automated user management allows allows you to import and configure your New Relic users from your identity provider via SCIM.
+Our automated user management allows you to import and configure your New Relic users and groups from your identity provider via SCIM.
 This guide provides Okta specific details on how to configure the New Relic Okta SCIM/SSO application.

 Before using this guide, read the automated user management requirements.

 Note that these instructions require going back and forth between your identity provider and New Relic.

 If you don't already have one, create a new authentication domain for your SCIM-provisioned users by clicking + Add new.

 For that authentication domain, under Source of users, select SCIM.
 Copy and save the API token for later use.
 Note that this will be shown only once.